-As an indoor golf facility, we want to offer golfers of all ages and skill levels the opportunity to play golf indoors, and have as much fun with their golfing partners as they do when playing outdoors.
+As an indoor golf facility, we offer golfers of all ages and skill levels the opportunity to play golf indoors, and have as much fun with their golfing partners as they do when playing outdoors.

 We want to make the experience realistic and challenging, and have invested in the best simulator technology on the market developed by Full Swing Golf in California.
 We strive to maintain our simulators in perfect working order at all times.